quannt/quannt.github.io/_posts/2015-06-20-I-dont-know-js-II.markdown

 ![Learning JavaScript Design Patterns](http://akamaicovers.oreilly.com/images/0636920025832/lrg.jpg)

 The key takeaway after reading this is it not JS or jQuery fault if your code is a mess, it's your fault.
+You can and should apply design pattern when coding.
 If you don't have time for the whole book, take a look at [the module pattern chapter](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript)

 ### Final Words
 I hope you find something useful in this article and until next time.
 Bye bye!